|

 fabric weight by resin.
 Vacuum pressure will remove much of the excess

-resin, but the amount removed still depends on a variety of variables. |
+resin, but the amount removed still depends on a variety of variables. | | Better fiber-to-resin ratio.
+Resin alone is very

 brittle, so any excess will actually weaken the part.
 The reinforcement